Test Card F: Test Card W

 Test Card W is an updated 16:9 (1.78:1) widescreen version of Test Card F. It first appeared in November 1999 alongside Test Card J, with which it bears some similarities.

-The colour-bars on the top and right of the image are the full 100 percent saturation version, unlike Test Cards F and J which use the 95 percent type.
+The colour-bars on the top and right of the image are the full 100 per cent saturation version, unlike Test Cards F and J which use the 95 per cent type.
 Extra mirrored arrow-heads on the central axis at the sides mark the positions of the middle 4:3 and 14:9 sections of the image.

-On Freeview in the United Kingdom, Test Card W can be viewed at any time on most Freeview boxes.
+On Freeview in the United Kingdom, Test Card W can be viewed at any time on most Freeview boxes using the MHEG-5 multimedia standard via a secret menu on the BBC Red Button and a combination of buttons on a remote control.

 BBC HD channel variant ("Test Card X")

 A 1080 line variant of Test Card W (sometimes referred to unofficially as Test Card X) was used on the now-defunct BBC HD channel.
 It could be viewed every two hours as part of the BBC HD preview slot.
 When viewed, it was enhanced with 5.1 surround sound tests.
 A BLITS tone is played alongside, which plays test tones at different frequencies from each of the different surround sound speakers, with markers (such as L, R, C, LFE, Ls, Rs) appearing inside some of the grey boxes of the testcard.
-BBC HD closed in March 2013; therefore Test Card X is no longer broadcast.
+BBC HD closed in March 2013; therefore Test Card X is no longer regularly broadcast.
+Test Card X did however make an appearance on the lunchtime edition of Sportsday on the BBC News channel on 18 January 2023, in place of a slide intended to show the BBC Sport website.